Regularity of limit sets of Anosov representations: -controlled sets

-Every projective line segment in $\Omega$ can be parametrized to be a geodesic in $H_\Omega$ and thus $T^1 \Omega$ has a natural geodesic flow, which we denote by $\psi_t$, obtained by flowing along the projective line segments.
-Using this flow we can construct a model of the flow space $\wt{U\Gamma}$.
+Since every projective line segment in $\Omega$ is a geodesic in the Hilbert metric, $T^1 \Omega$ has a natural geodesic flow, denoted by $\psi_t$, obtained by flowing along the projective line segments at unit speed.
+Using this flow we can construct a model of the flow space $\Usf(\Gamma)$, which we call the \emph{projective geodesic flow}.